UKHSA-Internal/coronavirus-hospital-onset-dashboard/README.md

 > __NOTE: Dashboard currently in development__

+> THIS IS SYNTHETIC DATA, AND IS NOT REFLECTIVE OF ACTUAL RESULTS

 This dashboard shows the location at where a patient was when they had their first COVID-19 positive PCR test, in relation to a hospital attendance in A&E or inpatient admission.

 This therefore, does not always reflect where a patient has ultimately recieved inpatient care.